Salmon Fishing On The Isle of Skye

 I work as the permanent full-time Ghillie on the Snizort for the current owners.

 The river Snizort is around 8 miles long and it has various points at which Salmon and Sea Trout stop along their way as a spate recedes after heavy rainfall.
 The Snizort is a typical Highland spate river and it is completely dependant on rainfall to create the right fishing conditions.

 Although the season begins on February 11th, the Salmon and Sea Trout usually arrive around mid June and the end of the season is on the 15th October.

 There are 12 beats along the length of the river and each section has its own unique characteristics.

-From the long gliding corners in the middle section, to the remote walk in required on the top stretches, it really does have some truly fantastic fly water.
+From the long gliding corners in the middle section known locally as "the Flats", to the remote upper beats that require a good walk in, it really does have some truly fantastic fly water throughout it length.

 Here is some other important information on the fishery to be aware of:

 1: There is a 100% catch and release policy for all species.

 3: Treble hooks are not allowed (only double or single hook sets).

 4: Fishing beats are allocated by myself and anglers should adhere to the rotations.